Cupeyville School

-Cupeyville School is a private, non-sectarian, co-educational college preparatory institution located in San Juan, Puerto Rico.
+Cupeyville School, founded in 1963, is a small, private, non-sectarian, co-educational college preparatory institution located in Río Piedras, San Juan, Puerto Rico.

 The school is accredited by the Middle States Association, the Department of Education of Puerto Rico, and C.A.D.I.E.
 It is the only accredited school in Puerto Rico in hands of a Puerto Rican family.

 Academic programs

 Classes are divided into three programs: Regular, Bridges (for students needing more attention), and Advanced (Honor).